uzairudev/Project-Mitsuba-Nerfstudio/README.md

 ### Replicate the R Channel in B and G Channels for Both Ground Truth and Predicted Images

 In the `extracted_red.py` file, the method that replicates the R channel in the B and G channels for both ground truth and predicted images is presented.
 This is done to facilitate certain image quality assessments and evaluation.

-Here is the relevant function with the corresponding extraction logic:
+This is the relevant function with the corresponding extraction logic for R values in B and G.

 ```python
 def get_image_metrics_and_images(